glebbash/fuzzy-rental-rating/README.md

 - **Inference engine**

-  The inference engine uses the rules from knowledge base to infer fuzzy value of store rating based on fuzzy values of popularity, renovation, rent.
+  The inference engine uses the rules from knowledge base to infer fuzzy value of rating based on fuzzy values of popularity, renovation, rent.

 - **Defuzzifier**